bigfactory/icejs/.github/CONTRIBUTING.md

 When you need to release, you can execute the command：

-* When you need to release a latest version, the tag will be created automatically, running `npm publish` will tag your package with the `latest` dist-tag.
-* To publish a package with the `beta` dist-tag, you need to release rc、beta、alpha versions, the tag will not be created

 ```bash
 $ npm run publish
 # 1. ✔️ ✔️ ✔️ Checking the working tree status...